 As this example shows, you can set the *required keyword to “no.” All users will be given the option to login, but whether they login or not, they will still make it to the next line of text, which begins with “Thanks.”
 By the way, if you’d like to know how to setup an email to send to your users (as mentioned in this example but not explicitly shown), then click here: Emailing Users.

-One last thing, you don’t have to type in “*required: no” in order to make the login optional.
+One last thing; you don’t have to type in “*required: no” in order to make the login optional.
 Simply writing *login without the *required keyword will produce the same result, giving users a non-mandatory opportunity to login if they desire.

 Now’s your chance to login, if you’d like to.